 - Students should achieve eight GCSE passes in full courses at grade 9 – 5 (A* - C in unreformed GCSE subjects), including Mathematics and English Language.

 - Students should achieve a Grade 7 (A) or better to guarantee a place on his or her chosen course and a Grade 6 (B) means that a student may be accepted on to the course.

 - Students should achieve a Grade 7 7 in Dual Science and a Grade 6 in Maths to study Science A levels.

 - Students who have not studied a subject at GCSE and who wish to take up that subject at A level will be able to discuss and explore this as a possibility on a case by case basis.

 - Students who have studied non-GCSE qualifications will be assessed on a case-by-case basis.

 In Year Admissions

 An ‘In Year admission’ is the process whereby you apply for a place at a school if your child is already attending school and you wish to move them to another school.
 Applications for admission to the school at any time other than the start of Year 7 should be made via the school by completing an In Year Casual Admissions Form (IYCAF).
-A copy of the form can be found HERE, this must be submitted directly to the school via post or email for the attention of Miss West email@example.com
+A copy of the form can be found HERE, this must be submitted directly to the school via post or email to email@example.com

-Applicants who have not passed the Kent Test will be tested by the school to obtain evidence of their ability to keep pace with the work at this selective school.
+Applicants will be tested by the school to obtain evidence of their ability to keep pace with the work at this selective school.
 Students will be tested in English, Maths, Science and a Modern Foreign Language (we offer French, German and Spanish), and will be based on material that your child should have studied according to the National Curriculum for her age group.